Skip to content

 Established in 2000, CDP’s vision is “to see a thriving economy that works for people and planet in the long term.”
 As an international non-profit organization, CDP has historically provided general and sector-specific questionnaires for Climate Change, Water Security, and Forests, where companies, cities, states, regions, and public authorities can disclose their environmental impact.
 As well as meeting investor and customer demands, reporting environmental data through CDP enables companies to protect and improve their reputation, boost their competitive advantage, uncover risks and opportunities, and track and benchmark progress.
 In a world where mandatory disclosure is gaining momentum, disclosing through CDP also helps companies get ahead of regulation.
 In 2021, CDP launched a new strategy that expanded its horizons further to cover all planetary boundaries.
 These areas include biodiversity, plastics, and oceans, as well as the interconnectedness of nature and earth’s systems.

-Bridge House frequently works with corporate clients that are completing one or multiple questionnaires, depending on their business, often in response to a customer request.
+Bridge House frequently works with corporate clients that are completing one or multiple questionnaires (now “themes” in the new integrated questionnaire), depending on their business, often in response to a customer request.
 The company’s response is shared with the requesting customer and can also be shared publicly if the company has chosen to do so.
 Customers use this information to update their sustainability programs and goals, whereas investors use the data to make informed investment decisions around a sustainable economy.
-Historically, CDP has released their new questionnaires in January to allow companies to begin the process for responding, opening their response portal (the Online Response System) in April, with final submissions due by end of July or September depending upon whether the company wants to receive a score from CDP based upon the disclosed information.
+Historically, CDP has released their new questionnaires in January to allow companies to begin the process for responding, opening their response portal in April, with final submissions due by end of July or September depending upon whether the company wants to receive a score from CDP based upon the disclosed information.
+However, with the shifted timeline for the 2024 reporting season, there is the potential for CDP to permanently change the timeline for future reporting.
+We will know more during the 2025 reporting season.

 Why is CDP important?